Impact of Neonatal Antiretroviral Therapy

 HIV Testing and Laboratory Monitoring of the Neonate

 Because of the transplacental transfer of maternal HIV IgG antibodies into fetal circulation, HIV antibody testing (enzyme-linked immunoabsorbent assay and Western blot analysis) is not useful in the early neonatal period.
 By the time the child reaches 18 months of age, the maternally acquired HIV IgG antibodies have usually diminished to an undetectable level in the child.
 Thus, if the child has a positive HIV antibody test after 18 months of age, it generally indicates true HIV infection.
 In rare instances, children can have a false-negative HIV antibody test, but this usually occurs only in children who have hypogammaglobulinemia.
 Definitive HIV testing for the infant should employ specific HIV nucleic amplification tests (HIV DNA PCR, HIV RNA PCR, or other related assays).[,,,] The recommendations from the perinatal guidelines state the virologic tests (NATs) should be performed on the infant within the first 14 to 21 days of life, at age 1 to 2 months, and at age 4 to 6 months; a positive test should be confirmed with a repeat test.
 The diagnosis of HIV in the infant is confirmed if two HIV NATs are positive.
 Although culture is a highly sensitive test, it is expensive and generally requires at least 2 weeks before results are known.
 Thus, from a practical standpoint, most clinicians use either the HIV DNA or RNA PCR test.
 The diagnosis of HIV is presumptively excluded with two or more negative HIV NATs if one is performed at age 14 days and older and the other at age 1 month or older.[,] In infants who do not breastfeed, HIV can be definitively with a negative HIV NAT test at age 1 month or older and another negative test at age 4 months or older.
-For patients with on-subtype B infection, the HIV NAT can not exclude a diagnosis of HIV infection, since non-subtype B HIV strains are not reliably detected with many of the commercially available HIV NATs.
+For patients with non-subtype B infection, the HIV NAT cannot exclude a diagnosis of HIV infection, since non-subtype B HIV strains are not reliably detected with some of the commercially available HIV NATs.
 Although many experts recommend using consider two negative HIV antibody tests performed after 12 months of age to rule out HIV infection, some infants have false-positive HIV antibody tests past age 18 months.
 Additional laboratory testing of infants born to HIV-infected mothers should include a CD4 cell count test at 1 and 3 months of age.
 Further monitoring of CD4 cell count will be required if the child becomes infected with HIV.

 Practices Used for Infant Feeding

 In the United States, the perinatal and pediatric guidelines clearly and strongly recommend that HIV-infected mothers should not breastfeed their infants.[,] Although women receiving postpartum combination antiretroviral therapy have significant reductions in cell-free virus in the breast milk, the cell-associated virus is not significantly altered and thus the potential for HIV transmission via breast milk still exists.
-Mothers and any HIV--infected caregiver should be instructed not to premasticate the infant's food, as case reports have documented HIV transmission via this route.
+Mothers and any HIV-infected caregiver should be instructed not to premasticate the infant's food, as case reports have documented HIV transmission via this route.

 Prophylaxis for Opportunistic Infections in Neonates

 Pneumocystis pneumonia is a potentially fatal condition among children infected with HIV.
-The 2013 Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children recommends that all infants born to HIV-infected mothers should be considered for prophylaxis for Pneumocystis pneumonia prophylaxis beginning at 4 to 6 weeks after birth.
-If the infants becomes HIV-infected, prophylaxis for Pneumocystis pneumonia prophylaxis should continue until 1 year of age and then reassessment should be performed at that time.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Exposed and HIV-Infected Children recommends that all infants born to HIV-infected mothers should be considered for prophylaxis for Pneumocystis pneumonia prophylaxis beginning at 4 to 6 weeks after birth.
+If the infant becomes infected with HIV, prophylaxis for Pneumocystis pneumonia prophylaxis should continue until 1 year of age and then reassessment should be performed at that time.
 For non-breastfeeding infants who meet presumptive or definitive criteria for not having HIV infection, prophylaxis for Pneumocystis pneumonia is not recommended; early exclusion of HIV infection is possible prior to week 6 with virologic testing of the infant.
 If HIV RNA testing is not available or is not performed, then the infant should remain on Pneumocystis prophylaxis until 12 months of age.
-For children with perinatally-acquired HIV, it most often occurs at 3 to 6 months of age, frequently with an abrupt onset, and often with a poor outcome.
+For children with perinatally-acquired HIV, Pneumocystis pneumonia most often occurs at 3 to 6 months of age, frequently with an abrupt onset, and often with a poor outcome.
 The infant CD4 count does not factor in the decision to initiate Pneumocystis pneumonia prophylaxis at week 6.
 Trimethoprim-sulfamethoxazole (Bactrim, Septra) is the preferred drug for Pneumocystis pneumonia prophylaxis; for those infants intolerant of trimethoprim-sulfamethoxazole, acceptable alternatives include dapsone and atovaquone (Mepron) (Figure 4).[,]) Starting prophylaxis in infants younger than 4 weeks of age is not recommended given the very low risk of developing Pneumocystis pneumonia prior to 4 weeks of age and the potential adverse effects with sulfonamides in neonates younger than 4 weeks.

 Immunization of Infants Born to HIV-Infected Mothers